 These are just a few of our staff and patrons’ favorite opportunities for accessible play.
 BPRD strives to make parks, trail and facility amenities safe and accessible for everyone.
 For more opportunities for accessible play, check out our therapeutic recreation page.
 View the Bend Park and Recreation District Accessibility information page.

-- Riverbend & Farewell Bend Parks: These connected parks provide accessible parking, restrooms, picnic shelters and trails along the Deschutes River.
+- Riverbend & Farewell Bend Parks: Accessible features within these connected parks include parking, restroom facilities, picnic shelters, playground, and relatively flat concrete paver multi-use paths along the Deschutes River.

 - Drake Park: The park has accessible parking and 0.5 mile of trail constructed with concrete pavers.

-- Old Mill Reach of the Deschutes River Trail: Stretching from Farewell Bend Park to McKay Park, trails exist on both sides of the river in addition to an extensive private trail system throughout the Old Mill District.
+- Old Mill Reach of the Deschutes River Trail: Stretching from Farewell Bend Park to McKay Park, multi-use paths exist on both sides of the river in addition to an extensive private multi-use path system throughout the Old Mill District.
 Two bike/pedestrian bridges provide convenient loops.
-This trail section is constructed of asphalt and concrete pavers and extends 1.9 miles.
-The trail is relatively flat with accessible parking and restrooms at Farewell Bend and Riverbend Parks.
+This trail section is relatively flat, constructed of asphalt and concrete pavers, and extends 1.9 miles.
+These multi-use paths are relatively flat with accessible parking and restroom facilities at Farewell Bend and Riverbend Parks.
 In addition, there is a boardwalk extending into the river at Farewell Bend Park.

-- Pioneer Reach of the Deschutes River Trail: This 0.4 mile section of the trail consists of concrete pavers, is relatively flat and extends from Pioneer Park to First Street Rapids Park.
+- Pioneer Reach of the Deschutes River Trail: This 0.4 mile section of the trail consists of a concrete paver multi-use path, is relatively flat, and extends from Pioneer Park to First Street Rapids Park.

-- Coyner Trail from Ponderosa Park to Juniper Park: This trail is approximately 0.75 mile of asphalt path.
-The trail is relatively flat, with a few short sections of grade change that still meet standards for accessible recreational trails.
+- Coyner Trail from Ponderosa Park to Juniper Park: This trail is approximately 0.75 mile of relatively flat asphalt multi-use path.
+There are a few short sections of grade change that still meet standards for accessible recreational trails.

-- Larkspur Trail from Pilot Butte Neighborhood Park to Neff Road: The trail is approximately 1.1 miles of asphalt path.
-The trail is relatively flat, with a few short sections of grade change that still meet standards for accessible recreational trails.
-Loops around the park are also possible on 0.35 mile of asphalt path.
-The park includes an accessible playground, restrooms and picnic shelter.
+- Larkspur Trail from Pilot Butte Neighborhood Park to Neff Road: This trail section is approximately 1.1 miles of relatively flat asphalt multi-use path.
+There are a few short sections of grade change that still meet standards for accessible recreational trails.